awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.

 The following are the memory optimized DB instance classes available:
++ **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
+These offer low cost per GiB of memory\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
 + **db\.z1d** – Instance classes optimized for memory\-intensive applications\.
 These offer both high compute capacity and a high memory footprint\.
 High frequency z1d instances deliver a sustained all core frequency of up to 4\.0 GHz\.
 + **db\.x1e** – Instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per gibibyte \(GiB\) of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 + **db\.x1** – Instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.